 Claude Monet

-Camille posed for other paintings by Monet, as well as for his colleagues Manet and Renoir.
-40 years later, Monet is quoted as saying, “I found myself staring at the tragic countenance, trying to identify the shades in the color, the proportion of light and the sequence.”
-He continued: “the thought occurred to me to memorize the face that had meant so much to me.”
-This piece was never submitted to an exhibition and Monet himself never signed the painting.
+This wasn’t the first time Camille had posed for Monet—she’d been the muse for many of his works, and even for his fellow artists, Manet and Renoir.
+But this painting?
+It’s something else entirely.
+Forty years later, Monet reflected on it, saying, “I found myself staring at the tragic countenance, trying to identify the shades in the color, the proportion of light and the sequence.”
+He went on, “The thought occurred to me to memorize the face that had meant so much to me.”
+This wasn’t just a painting—it was a way for him to hold on to her memory, to preserve her face forever.

 7. The Floor Scrapers